 - Was issued in your current name or you can legally document your name change with original or certified copy of your marriage certificate or the government-issued document evidencing your legal name change.

 Complete the DS82 renewal application form and follow the directions.
 The DS82 renewal application form is also available for pick-up at the City Clerk counter.

 Passport photos are available for $15; no appointment is necessary.
-Effective November 1, 2016 passport photos of customers wearing eye glasses will not be accepted except under special conditions.
+Effective November 1, 2016 passport photos of customers wearing eye glasses will not be accepted.

 Make your appointment online

-One appointment time-slot per person (Family of four = 4 appointments)
+One appointment per person (Family of four = 4 appointments)